tomlin7/cupcake/README.md

 ```

 ## Examples!
 Examples demonstrating how to use cupcake are in the [examples](./examples) directory.
 You can learn how to integrate the editor to your app with these.
-- Run `python -m examples.hello`
+You can run the examples like `python -m examples.hello`
-- Open your script to edit
-- Start editing!

 ## Features